larseriktf/ParallelProsjekt/testcases/project.md

+# Problem 8 - Parallel and Distributed Programming
-# Group:
+## Group:

----

 Jonas (GitHub: Jonaseli), Lars Erik (GitHub: larseriktf)

-# a)

----

-Done!

-# b)

----

-Done!

-# c)

----

-Done!

 # d)

----

-Finding:
-Running with 1 iteration resulted with longer parallel time than serial time.
-Running with 2 or more iterations, resulted in faster parallel time than serial time.
-Our theory, is that the program re-uses the threads the second time around, which spares time.
-This might affect the final results.

-Settings:
-Iterations: 100
-Using: input/testcase4.txt
+## The results

+### Settings
+We ran the algorithms with 100 iterations using `input/testcase4.txt` with the following thresholds and levels of parallelism:

-Testing thresholds: 10, 1_000, 10_000, 100_000, 500_000
+Testing thresholds: 10, 1_000, 10_000, 100_000, 500_000 <br>
 Testing parallelism: 1, 2, 4, 8

+Note, that we used ForkJoin framework in this project.

 <table style="text-align: center;">
     <tbody>